A Legal Fee Lending Solution

 Frequently Asked Questions

-ClientCredit allows law firms to access a legal fee lending solution that allows consumers to pay legal fees in manageable, scheduled installments online.
+Pay Later is a legal fee lending solution that allows consumers to pay legal fees in manageable, scheduled installments online while law firms get paid the full amount upfront.

 What is Affirm?